 The diaphragm (a sheet-like muscle between your abdominal cavity and the chest.
 A hiatal hernia is due to the passage of part of your stomach through an opening in the diaphragm.

-During cough, forceful contraction of the diaphragm leads to increased pressure inside your abdomen.
+During a cough, forceful diaphragm contraction increases pressure inside your abdomen.

 A cough can cause a hiatal hernia to flare up due to:

-- The increase in the pressure inside the abdomen pushes your stomach up into the chest.
+- The increased pressure inside the abdomen pushes your stomach into the chest.

 - Contraction of the diaphragm may increase the defect through which the stomach passes.

-However, we don’t know the exact mechanism and relation between a cough and hiatal hernia flare-up.
+However, we don’t know the exact mechanism or relationship between coughs and hiatal hernia flare-ups.

-As cough may cause a flare-up of hiatal hernia, hiatal hernia also may trigger a cough through the sensitivity to acid in the esophagus (reference).
+As a cough may cause a flare-up of a hiatal hernia, a hiatal hernia also may trigger a cough through the sensitivity to acid in the esophagus (reference).

 2. Straining (especially weight lifting).

-Straining can also cause hiatal hernia flare-up by a mechanism similar to cough.
+Straining can also cause hiatal hernia flare-ups by a mechanism similar to cough.
 In addition, straining can increase the pressure inside your abdomen.